 Street Food (Obviously)

-Mexico City has some amazing restaurants, but the street food is hands down the best.
+Mexico City has some fantastic restaurants, but the street food is hands down the best.
 You will see it everywhere, at all hours of the day.
 I recommend tortas and flautas.
-You can (and should) also try nopales, or cactus paddles.
+You can (and should) also try nopales or cactus paddles.
 Check out this guide from Eater for help navigating the street food scene.
 Buen provecho.

 If and when your stomach needs a break (no shame, you’ll be back tomorrow), check out Mog Bistro.
 Just trust me.